-Me and my mom - the person who most influenced me to write
+Samantha Vamos with mom, children's book, author With my awesome mom - the person who most influenced me to write

 Q: When did you write your first story?